Guide to the best restaurants in the Cotswolds

 There are two on-site eateries to choose from: The Atrium or the less formal The Dining Room.

-The Dining Room is the more relaxed choice, and the ideal place for a laid-back lunch in a countryside setting.
+The Dining Room is the more relaxed choice, and I think it’s the ideal place for a laid-back lunch in a countryside setting.

 There are standard and vegan a la carte menus to pick from here, and both complement the Cotswolds location completely.